UTFO’s Kangol Kid dies after battle with cancer at 55

-NEW YORK (AP) — Kangol Kid, a member of the legendary hip-hop group UTFO, has died after a battle with colon cancer.
+Kangol Kid, a member of the legendary hip-hop group UTFO, has died after a battle with colon cancer.
 He was 55.

 The family of Kangol Kid — whose real name is Shaun Shiller Fequiere — said in a statement that he died peacefully around 3 a.m.
 Saturday at a hospital in Manhasset, New York.
 He was diagnosed with cancer in February.